balenaltd/handbook/Meeting-Rooms.md

 * https://zoom.us/j/9839199714

 ##Ad Hoc
-These are managed via the Hubot 'get a zoom' command in flowdock and can be used for any ad-hoc calls you require.
+These are managed via the Hubot `get a zoom` command in flowdock and can be used for any ad-hoc calls you require.

 * https://zoom.us/j/2957354266